 Downtown Oslo is fairly small, and walking around is an enjoyable way to discover the city.
 Additionally, a well-developed public transportation system makes it easy getting around.
 You should get hold on a copy of the city transit map “Ruters Oslokart” showing all subway, tram, and bus lines in Oslo.
 The map is free at the transportation info centre Trafikanten (below the big clock tower in front of the Central Station).
 Here you also will be able to purchase all kinds of tickets.
 The Public Transit Agency Ruter also have a convenient mobile app called “RuterReise” available for iOS, Android, and Windows Phones that lets you view real-time service schedule and plan trips.

 Subway, tram, bus and boat share the same ticket system within Oslo.
 Tickets are valid for one hour and allow transfer between all the four means of transportation.
-You can buy tickets at Narvesen, 7-eleven, and Deli de Luca convenience stores, found all around in the city.
+You can buy tickets at Narvesen, 7-eleven, and Deli de Luca, found all around in the city.

-- The Tram in Oslo: The tram’s route network primarily covers the inner city, but have a couple of longer lines out to the residential areas west and south of the city centre.
+- Tram: The tram’s route network primarily covers the inner city, but have a couple of longer lines out to the residential areas west and south of the city centre.

-- The Subway in Oslo: Oslo’s underground train network is called “T-bane” and signified by a blue circle around a large blue “T”.
+- Subway: Oslo’s underground train network is called “T-bane” and signified by a blue circle around a large blue “T”.
 Most downtown stations are shared by all the lines, which makes it easy to find or change trains.
 Go to your closest subway station, find out where you are on the map, and make sure you’re travelling in the right direction.

-- Buses in Oslo: Newcomers to Oslo will in most cases not have to rely on buses to get around the city.
+- Buses: Newcomers to Oslo will in most cases not have to rely on buses to get around the city.
 Travelling by bus nevertheless gives the opportunity to get to some of the museums, parks, and other places of interest around the city, such as the Bygdøy peninsula.

-- Taxi in Oslo: Taxis are never a cheap alternative (and especially not in Norway), but it is of course more convenient and efficient than anything else.
+- Taxi: Taxis are never a cheap alternative (and especially not in Norway), but it is of course more convenient and efficient than anything else.
 The vast majority of taxi drivers speak English.
 Your taxi should have a white Taxi-sign on the roof (indicating that it is official and registered) to ensure your own safety.